DudJuz/EE520project/README.md

 ===
 Player Robot
 ---
 Player robot is marked in green and controlled by users.
-All the features or controls are in "playerAgentController" under the 'player.h' file.
-PlayerAgentController class defines what the robot should do when pressing the keys on the keyboard and at what force / direction should the robot move when the keys are pressed.
+All the features or controls are in "PlayerController" under the 'player.h' file.
+PlayerController class defines what the robot should do when pressing the keys on the keyboard and at what force / direction should the robot move when the keys are pressed.
 The class is also counting teleport event of collision if the robot collides with any ghost in the maze.
-The source code of playerAgentController is provided below.
+The source code of PlayerController is provided below.
 ```c++
 class PlayerController : public Process, public AgentInterface {
     public: